hyperspy/hyperspy/doc/user_guide/mva.rst

 ----------------

-Most of the standard decomposition algorithms assume that the noise of the data follows a Gaussian distribution.
+Most of the standard decomposition algorithms assume that the noise of the data follows a Gaussian distribution (also known as "homoskedastic noise").
 In cases where your data is instead corrupted by Poisson noise, HyperSpy can "normalize" the data by performing a scaling operation, which can greatly enhance the result.
 More details about the normalization procedure can be found in :ref:`[Keenan2004] <Keenan2004>`.

 To apply Poissonian noise normalization to your data: